harmvv/IOT-Manual/google.IFTT.adafruit.arduino.md

 6. AFter setting up Google assistant, choose that and search for Adafruit
 7. Choose Adafruit and click on the feed you just made.
 8. Give a value, this value can be as simple as "1", we are going to use that value to controll the arduino.
-Here a example of one applet, for our adruino example i created 4 with the value's 0,1,2,3
+Here a example of one applet, for our arduino example i created 4 with the value's 0,1,2,3
 ![Image that shows IFTTT example](https://oege.ie.hva.nl/~versevh/afbeeldingen/manual2/ifttt.jpg)
 9. Lets test your Applet, talk to an device where you are signed in with your google assistent, say the commando phrase.
 10. Do you get the right answer back?
 Great, lets see your feed at Adafrui.io and check if the "1" value has arrived.

-11. Make in ardruino a new project with a "config.h" file, copy the code below and change the "*...*" to your details.
+11. Make in arduino a new project with a "config.h" file, copy the code below and change the "*...*" to your details.
 ![Image that shows IFTTT example](https://oege.ie.hva.nl/~versevh/afbeeldingen/manual2/Mapstructure.png)
 ```bash
 /************************ Adafruit IO Config *******************************/